-The 12-hour Aeroflot flight from Vietnam to Moscow was almost full of Vietnamese passengers, not very many Russians, and only a few other tourists – great people watching.
+The 12-hour Aeroflot flight from Vietnam to Moscow is almost full of Vietnamese passengers, not very many Russians, and only a few other tourists – great people watching.

-The actual flight was surprisingly good with very good food served.
-The only negative I have is with the cabin crew, they all looked as if they’re either attending a funeral or going to rip your head off.
+The actual flight is surprisingly good with very good food.
+The only negative I have is with the cabin crew, they all look as if they’re either attending a funeral or going to rip your head off.
 Not much smiling going on.
-The 2-hour connecting flight to Tallinn wasn’t too bad either.
+The 2-hour connecting flight to Tallinn isn’t too bad either.

 Left Vietnam in a torrential humid rain only to arrive in Tallinn under a blanket of snow!